TJMas97/LPK/README.md

 # LPK
 Repository for Lesson/Lectorate Perception Kit

-Using existing drivers from sensor manufacturers, together with the video package made by Frenk Schulten (github.com/ArieKanarie12) to show radar, LiDAR and camera in RViz.
+Using existing drivers from sensor manufacturers added as submodules, together with the video package made by Frenk Schulten (github.com/ArieKanarie12) to show radar, LiDAR and camera in RViz.
 Additionaly, it houses a script to easily source all necessary terminals and bash commands.

 # Prerequisites:
 - Ubuntu 22.04 installed